Large data existence of global-in-time strong solutions to the incompressible Navier-Stokes equations in high space dimensions: Proof of Theorem

 where $\Gamma (x)$ is the fundamental solution of the Laplace equation, i.e.,

 It is a well known fact that $\partial^2_{y_iy_j}\Gamma(y)$ is a Calder\'{o}n-Zygmund kernel.
-Thus, (CZ2) asserts that for each $ s \in (1,\infty)$ there is a positive number $c_ s $ determined by $N$ and $ s $ such that \eqref{ns21} holds.
+Thus, (CZ2) asserts that for each $ s \in (1,\infty)$ there is a positive number $c=c(s,N) $ such that \eqref{ns21} holds.
 The proof is complete. \end{proof}